Go Back Go Back

 UNFPA works closely with partners to ensure that reproductive health is integrated into emergency responses.
 UNFPA also deploys hygiene supplies, obstetric and family planning supplies, health personnel, counsellors and other support to vulnerable populations, and works to ensure the needs of women and young people are served through both the emergency and the reconstruction phases.

-In addition to earthquakes and cyclical floods, Nepal is also experiencing landslides, fires, drought, thunderbolts, avalanches and road accidents.
-From July 2017 to June 2018 alone, nearly 1,800 people lost their lives due to various natural calamities across the country.
-In times of upheaval or natural disasters like the Nepal earthquake 2015, pregnancy-related deaths and gender-based violence soar.
-Many women lose access to essential sexual and reproductive health services and give births in precarious conditions without access to safe delivery services and life-saving care.
+In addition to earthquakes and cyclical floods, Nepal is also experiencing landslides, fires, drought and avalanches.
+From mid-April 2016 to mid-February 2017 alone, a total of 443 people lost their lives due to various natural calamities across the country.
+In times of upheaval or natural disasters like the Nepal earthquake 2015, pregnancy-related deaths and gender-based violence (GBV) soar.
+Many women lose access to essential sexual and reproductive health (SRH) services and give birth in precarious conditions without access to safe delivery services and life-saving care.
 Young people become more vulnerable to HIV infections and sexual exploitation.
 Poor reproductive health becomes a significant cause of death.
-Timely reproductive health services are essential to save lives and reduce morbidity and mortality.
+Timely RH services are essential to save lives and reduce morbidity and mortality.
 Likewise, the protection of women of reproductive age (including pregnant and lactating women), young girls and vulnerable groups from violence and abuse is crucial in an emergency.

-Disaster Risk Reduction and Management Act, 2074 (2017) of Nepal can be considered as paradigm shift in the disaster management approach.
-It replaces the largely response centric Natural Calamity Relief Act of 1982 with a disaster risk reduction-based approach that focuses on managing the entire cycle of disaster in the country.
+Disaster Risk Reduction and Management Act, 2074 (2017) of Nepal that replaced the Natural Calamity Relief Act of 1982 is a key instrument to guide any disaster risk response, risk reduction, preparedness and management interventions in an event of a disaster in the country.